 Cybersecurity requires organizations to spot and respond to an array of threats, some of which are easier to identify and guard against than others.
-One of the most prevalent types of cybersecurity breaches is phishing.
+One of the most prevalent types of cybersecurity breaches is phishing, and they are launched against organizations of all sizes across industries.
+In the past, even leading brands such as Google, Facebook, Amazon and Apple have been targeted.
+One of the most popular mediums for attackers to use is the professional social media platform LinkedIn, which is responsible for 52% of phishing attacks globally.

 Phishing is a scam that enables a cybercriminal to trick ordinary users into providing personal information, such as login credentials.
 A user may be fooled into clicking a fraudulent link, or misled into entering his or her personal information on a form.